momochi000/typewar/README.md

   player stats/def/etc, player skills (passive or active)
 + Attack animation plays upon successful fragment typing

+#### BUG: Switching back to defense mode is broken
+Can switch back but doesn't accept input.
+Perhaps now is the time to move to state machine for switching
 #### REFACTOR: Better organize attack information.
 Attack information whether from a text fragment or from a player skill should be the same object type.
 Going to try to sketch out what that might look like...